Back pain will usually improve within a few weeks or months. There are several things you can try to help reduce your pain in the meantime.

 Media review due: 28 November 2020

-If you can't take NSAIDs, alternative medicines such as codeine may help.
+If you cannot take NSAIDs, alternative medicines such as codeine may help.
 This is a stronger painkiller that should ideally only be used for a few days, as it can cause addiction if used for longer.

 Hot and cold packs